arvinseeva/plotly-challenge/README.md

 This also involved to display each key-value pair from the metadata JSON object somewhere on the page.

 Finally, the task was to update all of the plots any time that a new sample is selected.

+For the additional task, we were asked to adapt the Gauge Chart from https://plot.ly/javascript/gauge-charts/ to plot the weekly washing frequency of the individual.